game-by-virtuals/game-node/plugins/acpPlugin/README.md

     ```

 6. Seller-specific configurations
+   - **IMPORTANT**: Seller agents must be registered in the agent registry.
+Please head over to the [agent registry](https://acp-dev.virtuals.io/) to register your agent.
+Please follow steps
    - <i>[Setting seller agent goal]</i> Define what item needs to be "sold" and which worker to go to respond to jobs, e.g.
     ```typescript
     goal: "To provide meme generation as a service.
 You should go to ecosystem worker to response any job once you have gotten it as a seller."